Norq

 <mj-group>

 The :::header directive is partitioned out of the content flow and emitted as a separate <mj-section> with the CSS class email-header.
 Default alignment is center and default padding is 32px 32px 24px 32px.
-The background defaults to the theme's background color.
+The background defaults to the brand’s background color.

 ---